ligershark/JavaScriptLocalizer/README.md

     ScriptBundle scripts = new ScriptBundle("~/locscript");
     scripts.Include("~/scripts/loc1.js", "~/scripts/loc2.js");

-Then add the `LocalizerTransform` to the bundle:
+Then add the `LocalizerTransform` to the bundle and specify your resource:

     scripts.Transforms.Add(new LocalizationTransform(typeof(Resources.text)));

+In this case, a .resx file with the name `text' is used.

-and finally add the `ScriptBundle` to the `BundleTable`:
+And finally add the `ScriptBundle` to the `BundleTable`:

     BundleTable.Bundles.Add(scripts);

 Now you have the bundles configured to use the JavaScriptLocalizer.

-You can optionally use the `LocScript.Render` method to include your bundled scripts.
+You can optionally use the `LocScript.Render` method to include your bundled scripts on your pages:

     @LocScripts.Render("~/locscript")